 GpsGate Tracker for Android permissions

-Whilst it is now common for Android apps to ask for permission to access many parts of your phone hardware, software, settings and personal data we know that many GpsGate partners are understandably concerned about privacy and how their personal information is accessed and used.
+Even though it is now common for Android apps to ask for permission to access many parts of your phone hardware and personal data we know that many GpsGate partners are concerned about privacy and how their personal information is accessed and used.

-GpsGate as a matter of policy has always taken privacy seriously and always wants our partners to be in control of their data.
-This philosophy extends to the GpsGate Tracker app and means that we have only asked for permissions that we absolutely require to enable the features that our partners need.
-One thing in common between all of them is that any data obtained from a device running GpsGate Tracker for Android is only sent to your GpsGate Server which is under your control.
+GpsGate has always taken privacy seriously and always wants our partners to be in control of their own data.
+This extends to the GpsGate Tracker and means that we have only asked for permissions that that are necessary to enable the features of the app.
+Any data obtained from a device running GpsGate Tracker for Android is only sent to your GpsGate Server which is under your control.

 If you use our “quick registration” by SMS service, a request to send an SMS to the device’s phone number containing your server IP address is routed through our SMS server.
 This information is used to send 1 SMS per request to your device and is not used for any other purpose.
 If you do not wish to use this service, there are many other options to allow you to directly connect GpsGate Trackers to your server such as email, scanning a QR code or entering the server address manually.
 Again, you are in control.

 Below is a breakdown of the permissions that we ask for when you install the GpsGate Tracker and what each one is used for.
 The permissions are quoted how they appear in Android 4.4 and in English.
 They may be localised or appear slightly differently on your device but are always the same Android permission.

 This permission is used to determine the IMEI number and/or the phone number of the device so that it can connect to your GpsGate Server once registered without any further configuration.

 This permission allows us to use the GPS hardware and Wifi location service to try to keep tracking your device with the high precision demanded by our partners whether the device is on the top of a mountain or inside a building.